vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/tattvam/venkaTa-nAtha-shAkhA/venkaTanAthaH/rahasya-traya-sAraH/sarva-prastutiH/1_arthAnushAsana-vibhAgaH/07_mumuxutvAdhikAraH.md

 > "Having heard of those who were mighty and valiant
 > and of those who had immense treasures of wealth
 > and who, after the lapse of some time, have left nothing behind them but tales of their lives,
-> the wise man never considers as 'his', sons, wives, houses, land and the like, nor Wealth".
+> the wise man never considers as 'hiś, sons, wives, houses, land and the like, nor Wealth".
 </details>

 <details><summary>Español</summary>